meyersa/CloudSCT/README.md

 ## Disaggregation Overview

 This project represents a **disaggregation** of the original **Smart City Tracker**.
-Instead of loading all the data statically, the frontend now dynamically pulls data from **Firestore**.
-The **frontend** only serves static content and APIs, while the **backend** is responsible for syncing data from **Zenodo** to **Firestore**.
+Instead of loading all the data statically, the frontend now dynamically pulls data from **MongoD**.
+The **frontend** only serves static content and APIs, while the **backend** is responsible for syncing data from **Zenodo** to **MongoD**.
 This design allows the system to run autonomously with Zenodo updates driving new data syncs, resulting in better performance and scalability.

 ---